-This summer, we found ourselves in Montauk for the first time in almost 20 years (tried and failed to write that sentence without feeling old).
+This summer, we found ourselves in Montauk as a whole family for the first time in almost 20 years (tried and failed to write that sentence without feeling old).

-The last time our family visited, Sarah and I were much younger.
+The last time we visited as a family, Sarah and I were much younger.
 My memories of that trip are of camping on a deserted beach to fish from shore, getting way too much sand in our tents, and watching our dog Jake steal bait clams from our unsuspecting cousins.

 This time around was a little more genteel.
 A few weekends ago, we traversed Long Island to hit the beach, hike, catch fish on a party boat, and check out this mysterious “Hamptons” that so many fellow New Yorkers seemed to be flocking to every summer weekend.